undel-gh/HA-Laundry-Monitor/docs/en/STATE_MACHINE.md

 12. Returning from `final_spin` to `running` on `cycle_continuation_confirmed` must not create a new cycle.
 13. Restoring state after restart must not create duplicate lifecycle events.
 14. The `finished` state must not assert that laundry has been removed.
+15. Electrical evidence alone must never confirm `final_spin`.
+16. Stale electrical source values must not provide indefinite candidate coverage.
+17. An enabled hybrid configuration must retain the vibration source required by its mechanical evidence path.
-15. Public state values must not be localized.
+18. Public state values must not be localized.
-16. Electrical evidence alone must not confirm `final_spin`.
+19. Electrical evidence alone must not confirm `final_spin`.

 ## 18. Edge Cases